kserve/kserve/docs/samples/transformer/image_transformer/README.md

 ```

 ## Create the KFService
-Please use the [YAML file](docs/samples/transformer/image_transformer/image_transformer.yaml) to create the KFService, which includes a Transformer and a Predictor
+Please use the [YAML file](./image_transformer.yaml) to create the KFService, which includes a Transformer and a Predictor.

 Apply the CRD
 ```
 kubectl apply -f image_transformer.yaml